fayaz-modz/dbox/README.md

 ### Prerequisites

-- Go 1.23 or later
+- Go 1.25 or later
 - crun or runc installed
-- For cross-compilation: appropriate C compilers
+- For cross-compilation: appropriate C compilers (clang for amd64, gcc-aarch64-linux-gnu for arm64)

 ### Standard Build